-- ISO 17065: ISO/IEC 17065/2012 is the conformity assessment standard that specifies the requirements for bodies certifying products, processes and services. - National accreditation body (NAB): the sole body in a Member State named in accordance with Regulation (EC) No 765/2008 of the European Parliament and the Council that performs accreditation with authority derived from the State.
-In Ireland the NAB is the Irish National Accreditation Board (INAB).
-INAB is the accreditation relevant body for GDPR certification in Ireland. - Scheme owner: person or organisation responsible for developing and maintaining a specific certification scheme.
+- Competent supervisory authority (CSA): The GDPR supervisory authority that monitors and enforces the applications of the GDPR on its territory.
+Data protection criteria in schemes are submitted to a CSA for approval. - Data Protection Commission (DPC): Ireland's supervisory authority in relation to the GDPR. - General Data Protection Regulation (GDPR): Regulation EU/2016/679 on the protection of natural person's personal data processing. - ISO 17065: ISO/IEC 17065:2012 is the conformity assessment standard that specifies the requirements for bodies certifying products, processes and services. - National accreditation body (NAB): the sole body in a Member State named in accordance with Regulation (EC) No 765/2008 of the European Parliament and the Council that performs accreditation with authority derived from the State.
+In Ireland the NAB is the INAB and it is the accreditation relevant body for GDPR certification. - Scheme owner: person or organisation responsible for developing and maintaining a specific certification scheme.
 A scheme owner can be a certification body, a governmental authority, a trade association, a group of certification bodies or others. - Target of Evaluation (ToE): the object of certification.
-In the case of GDPR certification, this refers to the relevant processing operations that the controller and/or processor is applying to have evaluated and certified.
-Certification schemes specify requirements for certification of a ToE or object of certification including the processing operations which are determined and assessed for certification.
+In the case of the GDPR certification, this refers to the relevant processing operations that the controller and/or processor is applying to have evaluated and certified.
+Certification schemes specify requirements6 for certification of a ToE or object of certification including the processing operations which are determined and assessed for certification.